Carl Hall (rugby)

 Carl Hall (born 10 August 1969) is a New Zealand former professional rugby league and rugby union footballer who played in the 1980s, 1990s and 2000s.
-He played representative level rugby league (RL) for Junior Kiwis (New Zealand Schoolboys), and at club level for Doncaster (three spells) (Heritage № 599), Hull Kingston Rovers, Bradford Northern, Leeds, Featherstone Rovers and York Wasps, and club level rugby union (RU) for Moseley and Stade Français, as a centre.
+He played representative level rugby league (RL) for Junior Kiwis (New Zealand Schoolboys), and at club level for Doncaster (three spells), Hull Kingston Rovers, Bradford Northern, Leeds, Featherstone Rovers and York Wasps, and club level rugby union (RU) for Moseley and Stade Français, as a centre.
 He is currently Chief executive officer (CEO) of Doncaster (RL), having sold the club in 2013 to the Doncaster Rovers (association football) ownership structure as part of the "Club Doncaster" vision.

 Playing career

 A New Zealand youth international, Hall first came to light on the Junior Kiwis tour of the United Kingdom in 1987, as a centre or winger, eventually making over 250-appearances for several clubs.

 He initially joined Doncaster in 1988, representing them for 3-seasons, before spending time at Hull Kingston Rovers.
 He returned to Doncaster in 1993, where his 18-tries in 19-appearances attracted the attentions of Bradford Northern, who moved to secure him for the rest of the season, where he scored 9 tries in 13-appearances.

 Representing Bradford Northern a further 24-times in the next 2-seasons, he then moved across West Yorkshire to join Leeds, where he made 18-appearances, scoring 8-tries.

-Following his departure from Leeds, he spent a season playing rugby union at Moseley in Birmingham, before coming back to rugby league to represent the Featherstone Rovers.
+Following his departure from Leeds, he spent a season playing rugby union at Moseley in Birmingham, before coming back to rugby league to represent Featherstone Rovers.

 Spending another post season in rugby union, this time with Stade Français, he returned to Doncaster, scoring tries in 56-games.
 He spent the 2001–02 season at the York Wasps, before retiring from playing rugby.